-19. HUMAN RESOURCES, PREVENTION OF SEXUAL HARASSMENT
+19. Human Resources, PREVENTION OF SEXUAL HARASSMENT

 Your Company is an equal employment opportunity employer and is committed to creating a healthy work environment that enables employees to work without fear of prejudice, gender bias and sexual harassment.
+As on March 31st 2024, Powerlinks Transmission Limited had 59 employees on its payrolls.